High Scardus Trail

 Permit note

 No hiking permit required in the usual sense.
-However, the trail crosses international borders between Kosovo, Albania, and North Macedonia β€” a valid passport is mandatory at all times (not just an ID card).
-Border crossing points on the trail are informal mountain crossings; check current border status with local operators before departing as regulations can change.
-Kosovo is not a Schengen member; separate entry/exit rules apply.
+However, the trail crosses international borders between Kosovo, Albania, and North Macedonia so a valid passport is required at all times (not just an ID card).
+Border crossing points on the trail are informal mountain crossings.
+You should check current border status with local operators before departing as regulations can change.
+Kosovo is not a Schengen member and separate entry/exit rules apply.

 Transport Access Issues